Skip to main content

 Newborn and nursing puppies receive antibodies from their mother that protect them from common dog illnesses.
 But after they're weaned onto solid food, those antibodies fade.
 Puppies should begin building immunity through a series of vaccinations as soon as they're old enough to leave their mother.

-If you get your puppy from a reputable breeder, typically, they'll take care of the first round of shots, and you'll be responsible for boosters.
+If you get your puppy from a reputable breeder, they'll typically take care of the first round of shots, and you'll be responsible for boosters.
 The same usually goes for adopting from a shelter.
-Otherwise, you'll need to get your pup's first round of shots taken care of as soon as possible after you bring them home, and before allowing them to be around other dogs.
+Otherwise, you'll need to get your pup's first round of shots taken care of as soon as possible after you bring them home and before allowing them to be around other dogs.

 What Shots Do Puppies Need?